jazzband/wagtailmenus/README.md

 So, if you wanted your section menu to show second-level pages only, you could do that with `{% section_menu show_section_root=False show_multiple_levels=False %}`

-### Controlling 'repeating' behaviour for specific
+### Controlling 'repeating' behaviour for specific sections

 Let's say you have an 'About Us' section on your site.
 The top-level 'About Us' page has a decent amount of important content on it, and it also has important children pages that have more specific content (e.g. 'Meet the team', 'Our mission and values', 'Staff vacancies').
-You want people to be able to access the top-level 'About Us' page from your navigation as easily as the other pages, but you're using a drop-down menu, and the 'About Us' page link has simply become a toggle for hiding and showing it's children pages.
+You want people to be able to access the top-level 'About Us' page from your navigation as easily as the other pages, but you're using a drop-down menu, and the 'About Us' page link has simply become a toggle for hiding and showing its children pages.

 Presuming the 'About Us' page uses a model that extends the `wagtailmenus.models.MenuPage`: